 Nonspendable fund balance includes amounts that cannot be spent because they are either not in spendable form, not available within a year, or legally or contractually required to be maintained intact.
-Nonspendable fund balance includes the inventory of materials and supplies recorded in the general fund.
+Nonspendable fund balance includes the prepaid expenses and inventory of materials and supplies recorded in the general fund.